 BUT their energy supplies are limited, so if we add an extra hurdle for them to get past, then they’re more likely to run out of energy, and die off before reaching the surface.

 A good thick layer of mulch is the perfect extra hurdle.
 By smothering the soil with a thick layer, we can suppress any weed seeds that want to grow up through, and therefore limit weeds.

 Both organic and inorganic mulches will help suppress weeds, but for complete suppression, the winner is inorganic, because they don’t break down over time.

 As organic mulches, like grass clippings that form a thick matted layer, break down they essentially create new soil, and are the perfect spot for weed seeds to settle and germinate.

 This is why we need to continuously top up organic mulched areas, to cover up each generation of weed seeds that make their way into your garden.

 The second most common reason we mulch is to conserve moisture levels in our soil.
 Bare soil in summer will dry out up to 70% quicker than covered soil, and that’s not good news for plants in your garden.

-A hot day on an un-mulched garden can wreak havoc on your plants, even if you’ve watered them with a sprinkler or retractable hose reel.
+A hot day on an un-mulched garden can wreak havoc on your plants, even if you’ve watered them with a lawn sprinkler or retractable garden hose reel.
 By covering up the soil with mulch, the sun and heat has an extra layer to penetrate before getting to the moist soil around your plant roots, which can literally save your garden in summer.

 It’s really important to note here though that you can put too much mulch on your garden, and actually stop water getting into your soil.

-Thick clumping mulches like grass clippings and older straw mulches can form a barrier and restrict water movement downwards, whereas porous mulches like wood chip and gravel will let more get through.
+Thick clumping mulches like grass clippings and straw mulches can form a barrier and restrict water movement downwards, whereas porous mulches like wood chip and gravel will let more get through.